-Durenda also has her own podcast (found on iTunes and SoundCloud or listen from this website):
+Durenda has her own podcast found on iTunes, Spotify or Overcast OR listen from this website:

 *Chores: Why They are Essential in Homeschooling